Brownster/ipod-dock/docs/development.md

 - `GET /tracks` – list tracks on the iPod.
 The iPod is mounted automatically.
 - `DELETE /tracks/{id}` – remove a track by its database ID.
 The iPod is mounted and ejected for the operation.
+- `GET /queue` – list files currently waiting in the sync queue.
+- `POST /queue/clear` – remove all files from the queue.
+- `POST /sync` – import queued files onto the iPod immediately.
+- `GET /stats` – return counts for the dashboard (tracks, queue size, disk usage).

 The API uses the same rotating log configuration as the sync script.

 ## Web UI

-When the FastAPI server is running you can open `http://localhost:8000/` in a browser to view a very small HTML interface.
-It is built with the Bootstrap CDN and uses JavaScript `fetch()` calls to the API endpoints.
-The page allows you to upload files and shows the list of tracks returned by `GET /tracks` in a table.
+Start the FastAPI server and open `http://localhost:8000/` in a browser to see the web dashboard.
+The interface loads its CSS and JavaScript from the `/static` directory and communicates with the API via `fetch()` calls.
+Drag and drop files onto the upload area, trigger a manual sync and browse tracks, queued files or audiobooks from the tabbed view.